py1150/data_warehouse/README.md

 ## 2. Schema for Song Play Analysis

-Principles
-- Star schema
+A description of the schema for the tables of the database is outlined below.

+For constructing the schema we followed the following principles:
+**Schema**
+- the tables are aligned in a _star schema_ in order to:
+    - enable an organization which is intuitive for the business users when they try to answer their analytical questions

+**Data Types**
-- 2 major data types: character, numeric
+- we use 3 major data types:
+    - _character_
+    - _numeric_
+    - _timestamp_
+- On the specific data types on column level, please read below
-- if there is a choice, we assign the smallest possible size
+- if there is a choice, we assign the _smallest possible size_ to each column in order to
-    - avoid excess capacities
+    - avoid excess capacities and other hand to
+    - allocate enough space to avoid insertion errors

+Below all tables and columns are listed.
+If a data type out of the usual choice (i.e., _VARCHAR_ for character and _INTEGER_ for numeric) was used, the datatype and a comment is noted next to the column name.
+For, the complete list of the assigned data types for every column, please refer to _sql_queries.py_ (create_table_queries).

 - e.g., column gender is filled with 1 character with 1 byte ('F' or 'M') --> we can assign a fixed one-byte character: CHAR(1)
-    - allocate enough space to avoid insertion errors

 Insertion
 - when inserting we
     - create a temporary staging table
     - we insert into the final tables from the staging tables
     - we only select distinct rows
-    - delete the staging table after we are done
+    [- delete the staging table after we are done]

 **Fact Table**
-1. songplays - records in event data associated with song plays i.e. records with page ```NextSong```
+1. <corn>songplays</corn> - records in event data associated with song plays i.e. records with page ```NextSong```
     - songplay_id
     - start_time
     - user_id